MarcusTianhuaZhang/demo/README.md

  DELETE localhost:8080/api/v1/movie/delete/{movieTitle}
  ```
 ### like/dislike:
-Login is not required for like/dislike movie.
+Login is not required for like/dislike movie to achieve anonymity .
 To like a movie, send a put request to
 ```
 PUT /api/v1/movie/{movie_title}/like